neu-pdi/cs2100-public-resources/docs/lecture-notes/l17-properties-visibility-immutability.md

 "Unenforced guidelines and best practices" is a recurring theme in this course.

-## Python's built-in visibility restrictions
+## Visibility restrictions in Python

 For security, and to hide implementation details, most programming languages have a way to mark attributes and methods as "private" -- they can only be accessed from within their class.
 For example, they can block access to `my_diary.password` or prevent calling the method `car.spray_gas_from_tank_into_cylinders()`.
 This is useful because most people would cause damage if they could access that part of the car startup sequence.